duxsco/gentoo-installation/README.md

 > ⚠ The installation guide builds heavily on `Secure Boot`.
 Make sure that the system is in `Setup Mode` in order to be able to add your custom keys. ⚠

-In the following, I am using the [SystemRescueCD](https://www.system-rescue.org/), **not** the official Gentoo Linux installation CD.
-If not otherwise stated, commands are executed on the remote machine where Gentoo Linux needs to be installed, in the beginning via TTY, later on over SSH.
-Most of the time, you can copy&paste the whole code block, but understand the commands first and make adjustments (e.g. IP address, disk names) if required.

 ## Disk layout

 The installation steps make use of LUKS encryption wherever possible.
 Only the EFI System Partitions are not encrypted, but the EFI binaries are Secure Boot signed.
 Other files, required for booting (e.g. kernel, initramfs), are GnuPG signed.
 The signature is verified upon boot, and bootup aborts if verification fails.